 - Spain (1986)

 …as well as three members of the European Free Trade Association (EFTA):

 Although Switzerland is member of the EFTA, it does not take part in the EEA.

 PLEASE NOTE: Turkey is neither member of the EU, nor is considered a part of the EEA.
 However, Turkey has fully implemented many of the European CE marking directives.
 This means that for many products they also require CE Marking.

-PLEASE NOTE ALSO: After the Brexit has been completed, and after a transition period, the United Kingdom will not longer require the CE marking, but they will require the UKCA conformity marking instead.
+PLEASE NOTE ALSO: Now that the Brexit has been completed, and after a transition period, the United Kingdom will not longer require the CE marking, but they will require the UKCA conformity marking instead.

 If the product is not intended to be made available in the aforementioned countries, it will not need CE marking.